 Tel: 0758 3000220

 Zenshin dojo takes your privacy seriously and will only use your personal information to administer your karate practice with us.
-Other than trusted third party suppliers such as our website host.
-We do not pass data onto any other companies or groups as part of our services and will not share your data with any other organisation.
+Other than trusted third party suppliers such as our website host, we do not pass data onto any other companies or groups as part of our services and will not share your data with any other organisation.
 Your data is used solely to improve the services of Zenshin Dojo.

 The only circumstances we may share this information to third parties is if requested to do so by any lawful authority in pursuit of a lawful investigation.